Never miss a thing in the Macedon Ranges

 Your Macedon Ranges is a free weekly email that keeps you informed about activities and events in the Macedon Ranges.
 Published every Sunday.

-And so begins an eight-year journey to build what has since become Woodend’s most notable landmark – the memorial clock tower.
+And so began the long journey to build what has since become Woodend’s most notable landmark – the memorial clock tower.

 Designed by the architect Harold Trigg and constructed from reinforced concrete by Charles Peeler (who also built Woodend’s bandstand), the 16m tower cost more than £600.

-In May 1927, though, as the works neared completion, the memorial committee still needed £200 to pay for the clock.
+However, in May 1927, as the building work neared completion, the memorial committee still needed £200 to pay for the clock.

-Another public appeal was launched and the shire council agreed to donate £50.
+Another public appeal was launched and the shire council donated £50.

 📘 They Went to War, by Sylvia Boxshall, describes the life of people from the Woodend district during World War I. Available from Woodend & District Heritage Society, $39.70.